THCa vs Delta 9: What’s the Difference Between THCa and Delta 9 THC?

 What is Delta 9 THC?

-Nowadays, manufacturers have found new and innovative ways to create high-quality products using cannabinoids in both marijuana and hemp plants.
-Most THC products are made using marijuana.
-But thanks to continuing innovation and emerging technology, now there’s products derived from hemp, often referred to as Delta 9 THC.
+Manufacturers have found new, innovative ways to create high-quality products using cannabinoids derived from both marijuana and hemp plants.
+To this day most THC products found on the shelves at dispensaries are made using marijuana.

-It’s the same cannabinoid, just sourced from a slightly different plant.
-That slightly different plant is known as hemp, and is considered federally legal thanks to the 2018 Farm Bill.
-This bill allowed for the growth, cultivation, and eventual sale, of hemp and hemp-based products (like CBD and delta 9 THC).
-The hemp plant itself must be grown in such a way that results in less than 0.3% THC by dry weight.
+That slightly different plant is known as hemp, which is now federally legal thanks to the 2018 Farm Bill.
+This act made it legal to grow and sell hemp and hemp-based products (like CBD and delta 9 THC).

 Most of these Delta 9 THC products come with 5 mg THC or 10 mg THC, but some do offer higher concentrations.
 The amount of total THC by percent compared to the entire weight of the product is still less than 0.3%.
-That’s why hemp-based delta 9 THC is considered federally legal whereas marijuan-derived THC is still illegal.
+That’s why hemp-based delta 9 THC is considered federally legal whereas marijuana-derived THC is still illegal.

 What is THCa?